Saturday, February 11, 2006

 Among major countries in the continent--Brazil, the biggest country, has a population of over 180 million and Muslims account for less than a million but they have presence in cities like Sao Paolo and Rio De Janeiro.
 Argentina has nealry 700,000 Muslims.
 The community is quite visible in Venezuela's Caracas and Chile's Santiago.

 Suriname has the largest percentage of Muslims, around 18%, though it's a small country.
-Guyana has nearly 12% inhabitants practising the religion.
+Guyana has nearly 12% inhabitants practicing the religion.
 Trinidad and Tobago that has a population of over 1.2 million has a Muslim population of 8-10%.

 However, in the last couple of years the increase in trade has led to growth in Muslim population.
 Indigenous South Americans have also converted to Islam.
-There are Islamic centres in almost every country and the major cities, which help in acclimatising the coverts.
+There are Islamic centres in almost every country and the major cities, which help in acclimatizing the coverts.

-Muslims also live in Bolivia, Uruguya, Panama, Colombia and Peru.
+Muslims also live in Bolivia, Uruguay, Panama, Colombia and Peru.
 Hispanics have an old relationship with Islam and though it had the least Muslim presence among all continents, steadily Islam is also becoming part of the South American cultural heritage.